santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-dynamic-component.md

-In this blog post I will show you how to load blazor component dynamically.
+In this blog post, I will show you how to load the blazor component dynamically.
-Assume you have two components `ComOne` and `ComTwo` in the component folders
+Assume you have two components, `ComOne` and `ComTwo` in the component folders

 ![](https://blogger.googleusercontent.com/img/a/AVvXsEjw_ZRoKUFt974keXx79VTid71cicO1RYw-crUpeg-CKjs7HLqRWxVF7ZOXseUpuiUcteNW4RoJ0yp-8HHj4WOIWZEb4YHAIPrjxpNgqofzOlOXX59NRT-Wkx6S_SuPc3x2GJalT1Rg4CNWg9fKPfPMT-cvNp0BYCAiRMmx7XxzdfzCAV7QRhKHFz1uag=w640-h314)